- To support local professional artists of all disciplines and backgrounds

 - Access to your work by the local community

 - Strength of involvement of other artists (where relevant)

 - Viability of the project (realistic goals, appropriate planning)

 - Effective budgeting

 - Track record

-All applicants must submit support material which will be reviewed by the evaluation committee and plays an important role in the assessment of the application.
-It gives the evaluators an indication of the merit of the work proposed and provides documentation of past and proposed activities.
+All applicants must submit support material which will be reviewed by the evaluation committee.
+It plays an important role in the assessment of the application as it gives the evaluators an indication of the merit of the work proposed and provides documentation of past and proposed activities.

 Please do not send originals.
-The Cultural Funding Support Section does not have the facilities for their proper care and storage.
+The CFSS does not have the facilities for their proper care and storage.
 The City of Ottawa retains printed materials such as program books, brochures and critical reviews.
 The applicant agrees that the City of Ottawa is not responsible for loss or damage, however caused, to support material.